 Plocica is enthusiastic about joining the Zing Zumm team, “This position will allow me to use my education and training in exciting and new ways.
 I know the passion it took to open this museum, and I look forward to carrying this passion into the future.”

 A graduate of Richlands High School, Plocica is the daughter of a United States Marine and attended Camp Lejeune schools K-10th grade.
 She received her Bachelors of Science in Public History/Museum Studies from Appalachian State University and an MBA from American Military University with a focus in non-profit business.
-During her academic career she was a member of Sigma Beta Delta, Pi Gamma Mu, and Phi Alpha Theta.

 She brings her experience from working for the Gear Up Finance Officer at Appalachian State to help maintain grants and matching funds for up to $5 million dollars.
 Plocica worked with staff to retrieve and review data to verify student success rates post program which was used to write successive grants to continue the programming and eventually grow the budget.
 This allowed ASU to receive the largest grant they had ever received in 2013.
 She went on to intern in Visitor Services at the United States Holocaust Memorial Museum in Washington D.C. during the summer of 2013.
 Samantha returned to Onslow County to assist her mother’s local business, Extreme Outfitters.
 As a supervisor, she managed their internet retail sales center.